Discover the Best of Nashville with this Travel Guide

 Tip: If you are taking an Uber to the Opry be prepared for prices to be sky high after the show.
 Our Uber was $46 for a ride back to downtown.
 We did not check the prices for a Taxi, so I’m unsure how it compares.
 I was definitely sticker shocked, so just be aware if you are taking an Uber during your stay in Nashville.

-2. Check out the Murals
+2. Check out the Nashville Murals & Where to Find Them

 I Believe in Nashville can be found at 2702 12th Ave S, Nashville, TN.
 You can also find the Looking Pretty Music City, Draper James stripes, and a few others.